kamoshi/kamoshi.org/src/content/posts/little-polish-words.md

 If you aren't sure what these are, here's an example in the English language:
 - Dog → Doggie (diminutive form)

 In Polish language there are *a lot* of words like that.
-For example the Polish word "kot" which means "cat", could transformed into:
+For example the Polish word "kot" which means "cat", could be transformed into:
 > kot → kotek, koteczek, kociak, kociaczek

 A backpack carried by a little child on a way to school might be referred to as: